trapeze-bell-peter/hamiltonian_comp/README.md

 If speed is essential, I would go with C++.
 If speed is not essential but important I would choose Typescript in preference to almost any other language in this comparison.
-Crystal and Elixir are
+Yes, pure Java is marginally faster, but Typescript is still more flexible and has a better type system.
-interesting: they are not that far behind Go and Java from an execution speed point-of-view but are much more expressive as languages compared to Java.
+Personally, I cannot see much reason to use Go.

+Crystal and Elixir are interesting: they are not that far behind Typescript, Go and Java from an execution speed point-of-view but are much more expressive as languages compared to Java.
 Crystal is not yet production ready, and Elixir requires a more fundamental shift in mental model for the programmer.

 # Final Comment
 Any benchmark is inherently flawed.
 They provide indications rather than